MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/about-using-additional-reporting-currencies.md

 ## Displaying Reports and Amounts in the Additional Reporting Currency
  Using an additional reporting currency can assist the reporting process for a company in the following cases:

--   Companies in non\-EU countries\/regions that have a high proportion of transactions with EU country\/region companies.
-In this case, the non\-EU company may also wish to report in euro to make its financial reports more usable for its EU trade partners.
+-   Companies in non-EU countries\/regions that have a high proportion of transactions with EU country\/region companies.
+In this case, the non-EU company may also wish to report in euro to make its financial reports more usable for its EU trade partners.

 -   Companies that also wish to display reports in a more internationally traded currency than their own local currency.

  Several reports in the General Ledger application area are based on G\/L entries.
-To display the financial data in the report in the additional reporting currency, you simply place a check mark in the Show in Add.\-Currency field on the Options FastTab for the relevant G\/L report.
+To display the financial data in the report in the additional reporting currency, you simply place a check mark in the Show in Add.-Currency field on the Options FastTab for the relevant G\/L report.

 ## See Also
  Adjust Add.
 Reporting Currency